Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm

 Therefore, for $\alpha >0$, large enough, all the low wave numbers $k^2 < \frac{\alpha \, L^2}{\pi^2 \nu}$ are unstable.
-Consequently, the dimension of the unstable manifold of $\mathbf{v}\equiv0$ behaves like $\sqrt{\frac{\alpha \, L^2} {\nu}}$ (see, for instance, \cite{BabVish92}, \cite{Hale88} and \cite{Tem97} for a similar analysis).\\ The aim of this paper is to design a feedback control that stabilizes $\mathbf{v} \equiv 0$, for example, either by observing the values of the solutions at certain nodal points, local averages of the solutions in subintervals of $[0, L]$, or by observing finitely many of their Fourier modes.
+Consequently, the dimension of the unstable manifold of $\mathbf{v}\equiv0$ behaves like $\sqrt{\frac{\alpha \, L^2} {\nu}}$ (see, for instance, \cite{BabVish92, Hale88} and \cite{Tem97} for a similar analysis).\\ The aim of this paper is to design a feedback control that stabilizes $\mathbf{v} \equiv 0$, for example, either by observing the values of the solutions at certain nodal points, local averages of the solutions in subintervals of $[0, L]$, or by observing finitely many of their Fourier modes.
 Based on the above discussion, a naive analysis would suggest that one would need about $\sqrt{\frac{L^2 \alpha}{\nu}}$ feedback controllers to stabilize $\mathbf{v}\equiv 0$.\\ In this paper we will give a rigorous justification to this assertion.
 First, we demonstrate our result for the case of local averages, which is the most straightforward approach.
-Later, we present a more general abstract result, that unifies our approach, utilizing all sorts of approximate interpolating polynomials (interpolants), observables and controllers, and show that this abstract approach applies to the Fourier modes, local volume (i. e. local averages) and nodal value as particular examples.
-It is worth mentioning that the same feedback control scheme can be used to stabilize any other time-dependent solution of (\ref{RD})-(\ref{bc1}).
+Later, we present a more general abstract result, that unifies our approach, utilizing all sorts of approximate interpolant operators, as observables and controllers, and show that this abstract approach applies to the Fourier modes, local volumes (i.e. local averages) and nodal values as particular examples.
+It is worth mentioning that the same feedback control scheme can be used to stabilize any other time-dependent solution, $v(x,t)$, of (\ref{RD})-(\ref{bc1}).